WeakAuras/WeakAuras2/CONTRIBUTING.md

 1. Make sure you have a [GitHub account](https://github.com/signup/free).
 1. [Fork](https://github.com/WeakAuras/WeakAuras2/fork) our repository.

-1. Create a new topic branch (based on the `master` branch) to contain your feature, change, or fix.
+1. Create a new topic branch (based on the `main` branch) to contain your feature, change, or fix.

     ```bash
     > git checkout -b my-topic-branch